marcoverpas/Leeds_lectures_2026/README.md

 1. **Interaction and matching.** Agents meet through explicit mechanisms - here a random *job lottery* (who is hired) and a *first-come-first-served* goods market (who gets served when output is short).
 1. **Sequential decisions.** Agents act one after another, out of *last* period's information, so there is no need to solve a simultaneous system by iteration.

 Crucially, the models remain **stock-flow consistent**: because money is only ever transferred between agents (never created or destroyed by the matching), the redundant equation continues to hold to machine precision.
-The ABMs are run many times (**Monte Carlo** repetitions); charts show every run (thin grey lines) plus the mean (bold line).
+The ABM is run many times, each with a different random seed (**Monte Carlo** repetitions), and the results are tipically averaged across runs to account for the model's stochastic variability.

 > ### 📦 Box F - Emergence: a flock without a leader
 >